 VER finds it important to establish tangible and measurable targets.
 VER recognises the climate risk as a significant sustainability risk, which it monitors by following various climate indicators.
-Over the past few years, VER has put in place a reporting system and a set of indicators and is seeking to extend it to other asset classes beyond listed equities and liquid corporate bonds at the same pace as emission data evolves.
+VER is seeking to extend reporting to other asset classes beyond listed equities and liquid corporate bonds at the same pace as emission data evolves.

-The figures related to the carbon footprint of the portfolio have been determined on the basis of the data provided to VER by an external service provider.
+VER receives regular reporting on different climate indicators from an external service provider.
+Reporting includes information also on the carbon footprint of the portfolio.
 The carbon footprint of VER's portfolio has been determined separately for listed equities and liquid corporate bonds.
 In setting climate targets, VER uses the weighted carbon intensity recommended by the TCFD.
 VER's long-term objective is to achieve carbon neutrality in the entire portfolio by 2050.
 The timeframe for attaining this objective was chosen in view of the globally dispersed nature of VER's portfolio and the geographical diversity of each country's carbon neutrality goals.
 More detailed information on targets and limitations is provided in VER's principles for responsible investment.